We’re busy gearing up for a vibrant Veganuary, says Paula Inglis.

 When following a vegan diet, it’s even more important to ensure your hair is really well cared for.
 As part of your hair appointment, we can offer a range of repairing and strengthening options, including:

 • Pre-shampoo treatments to moisturise, protect and improve the elasticity of your hair.

 • Restructuring treatments to help repair damage and add protein – perfect for strengthening brittle and chemically treated hair.

 • Kerastase Fusio Dose treatments to protect coloured hair and boost its long-term health and strength.

-“We can also recommend vegan-friendly selfcare products that you can use between salon visits to keep your hair nourished and in tip-top condition, we stock Windle Lab a vegan haircare range which are free from Parabens, Silicones, Sulphates and are Gluten Free” explains Paula.
+“We can also recommend vegan-friendly self-care products that you can use between salon visits to keep your hair nourished and in tip-top condition, we stock Windle Lab a vegan haircare range which is free from Parabens, Silicones, Sulphates and Gluten Free” explains Paula.
 “Give us a call for advice – we love to help.”